 11 Conclusion and Discussion

 The Dynamic Learning Maps® (DLM®) Alternate Assessment System is based on the core belief that all students should have access to challenging, grade-level academic content.
 The DLM assessments provide students with the most significant cognitive disabilities the opportunity to demonstrate what they know and can do.
-It is designed to map students’ learning after a full year of instruction.
+The DLM system is designed to map students’ learning after a full year of instruction.

-The DLM system completed its fifth operational administration year in 2019–2020.
-This technical manual update provides updated evidence from the 2019–2020 year.
-Due to the COVID-19 pandemic, only limited results were provided For a summary of results provided in 2019–2020, see Chapter 7 of this manual. that were appropriate and technically defensible.
+The DLM science assessment was administered operationally for the sixth time in 2020–2021.
+This technical manual update provides updated evidence from the 2020–2021 year.
+Due to the COVID-19 pandemic, limited studies were conducted to produce new evidence for the validity argument.
+COVID-19 also impacted participation, educational experiences, and performance (see Accessible Teaching, Learning, and Assessment Systems, -Accessible Teaching, Learning, and Assessment Systems (2021)).
+Score reports included caveat language to support interpretation, urging caution when using results.
+As advised by the U.S. Department of Education, results should primarily be used “to provide information to parents, educators, and the public about student performance and to help target resources and supports” (Rosenblum, 2021).
 Because of this, the intended uses of the results were different than what would be intended under a normal administration year.
-Thus, the contents of this manual are meant to describe changes to the DLM Alternate Assessment System in 2019–2020 and the limited results that were provided, rather than contribute to the assessment validity argument to support the original intended uses of results.
-For evidence supporting these original intended uses, see the 2015–2016 Technical Manual—Science (Dynamic Learning Maps Consortium, 2017) and the subsequent technical manual updates (Dynamic Learning Maps Consortium, 2017, 2018a, 2018b, 2019a).
+Thus, the contents of this manual are meant to describe changes to the DLM Alternate Assessment System in 2020–2021 and the results that were provided, rather than contribute to the full assessment validity argument for original intended uses of results, including inclusion of results in statewide accountability models.
+For evidence evaluating original intended uses, see the 2015–2016 Technical Manual—Science (Dynamic Learning Maps Consortium, 2017) and the subsequent technical manual updates (Dynamic Learning Maps Consortium, 2017, 2018a, 2018b, 2019).
 The contents of this manual are summarized in Table 11.1.

 This chapter describes future research studies as part of ongoing and iterative processes of program responsiveness, validation, and evaluation.